Dummies Guide to Cohort-Based Teaching

 If your students enjoy your class, they will likely provide positive feedback, which you can then share on your website and social media platforms.
 This not only enhances your online presence but also helps build a strong brand image.

 Learning in cohorts is an effective way to enhance comprehension and retention of material.
-Teaching cohort-based courses is also highly advantageous, as this approach is gaining momentum compared to self-paced courses, which have gradually lost their appeal.
-Group learning is becoming the new norm, providing a dynamic and supportive educational environment.
+This approach is gaining momentum as compared to self-paced courses, which have gradually lost their appeal due to the lack of interaction, motivation and accountability, all of which are readily present when it comes to cohort education.
+Thus, group learning is becoming the new norm, providing a dynamic and supportive educational environment.

-Lastly, do not put too much pressure yourself.
+Due to the various advantages they offer, teaching cohort-based courses is also highly advantageous.
+However, as the teacher of a cohort, it’s essential to not put too much pressure on yourself.
 Remember, there's no such thing as the "perfect" cohort.
 Embrace feedback and suggestions from your cohort members and your contemporaries and continuously strive for improvement.
 By refining and iterating your course, you can create a more enriching and fulfilling experience each time.

 If you are looking for the perfect platform to supplement your cohort-based teaching journey, Classcard can help you seamlessly manage your teaching and learning business.
 Our practical and easy-to-use software allows you to schedule classes, manage bookings, track attendance and payments, share resources, and a lot more.
 With the right tools and platform, you can grow your business and nurture learners for the future!